Q: How do you work with squirmy pets?

 Q: How do you take payment?

-The preferred method of payment is cash or cheque.
-However, VISA and MasterCard are accepted as well as Email Money Transfer.
+Method of payment: cash or cheque, VISA and MasterCard as well as Email Money Transfer.

 Q: Do I have to pay when I book the session?

 No, it is not required.
 You only pay after the cleaning is completed.

 Q: Do I pay if my dog or cat cannot receive the service?